ansys/pyansys-geometry/doc/source/user_guide/primitives.rst

 The plane class provides primitive representation of a 2D plane in 3D space.
 It has an origin and a coordinate system.
 Most methods that create an object is be relative to the current plane.
-The default work plane XY plane with (0,0) as origin.
-You can create 2D objects in the plane and PyGeometry then convert it to the global coordinate system, so that the 2D features executes as expected.
+The default working plane is XY with (0,0) as origin.
+You can create 2D objects in the plane and PyGeometry then convert it to the global coordinate system, so that the 2D feature executes as expected.

 .. code:: python

     origin = Point3D([42, 99, 13])